Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

 To run this sample, you'll need:

 - Working installation of Java and Maven
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- An user account in your Azure AD tenant.
+- An user account in your Microsoft Entra tenant.

 ### Step 1: Download Java (8 and above) for your platform